readingcapital/readingcapital.github.io/volume-1/index.md

 If capitalists do not reinvest their surplus-value but merely consume it by spending it on means of subsistence and luxury articles, then *simple reproduction* takes place.
-Capital produces and reproduces its component parts as well as surplus-value which is consumed by the capitalist.
+Capital produces and reproduces its component parts.
+It also periodically produces surplus-value which is consumed by the capitalist and which therefore assumes the form of *revenue* arising out of capital.

 However, the mere repetition of this process brings to light aspects of this process which do not appear when looked at in isolation.

 Whatever allowed capital to initially buy labour-power, as soon as the process is repeated, it is a worker's past labour that allows a capitalist hire her again.

-If a capitalist advances £10,000 in total and her capital produces a surplus-value of £1,000 each year which she consumes, then after 10 years she has consumed £10,000, the value equivalent of her capital.
-The reason she still has £10,000 is because her workers produced it as surplus-value.
+Whatever the initial investment, after a certain number of repetitions it produced a surplus-value of the same size which the capitalist consumed.
+The reason she did not consume her complete capital when she consumed the value equivalent of it, is because her workers produced it as surplus-value.
 All capital is accumulated capital, even when we leave aside reproduction on an extended scale (accumulation proper).

 The products of labour not only turn into commodities but also into capital which then confronts the worker.
 At the same time, the worker is reproduced exactly